by FN Dish Editor in View All Posts, June 29th, 2009

-Want to know what Susie is really thinking about The Next Food Network Star finalists?
+Want to know what Susie really thought about The Next Food Network Star, Episode 4?
 Now you can ask her!

 – Watch Susie’s Answers – Episode 1